AlgoTradingHub/theplatform-book/source/queries.md

 o)
 ```

-### Where “like”
+### Where "like"

-“Like” predicate matches against a regular expression.
+"Like" predicate matches against a regular expression.
 Both strings and symbols are supported.

 ```o
 o)t:((+:)`a`d`e`f!(1 2 3;3 4 5;6 7 8;("111";"222";"333")));